Code-Institute-Submissions/village-winery/README.md

 * User 1 : As a wine lover I want to find a place where I can taste quality wine.
-* User 2 : I want to find a remote, romantic location and enjoy a glass of wine.
+* User 2 : As a user I want to be able to contact the owner and book a tour.
 * User 3 : As a wine collectionner I want to be able to order a bottle of wine from different parts of the world.
-* User 4 : As a user I want to navigate site easily to find products and services.
+* User 4 : As a user I want to navigate the site easily to find products and services.
-* User 5 : As a user I want to be able to contact the owner and book a tour.
-* User 6 : As a business owner I want to easily contact potential wine supplier.
+* User 5 : As a business owner I want to easily contact potential wine suppliers.